LeanIX Enterprise Architecture Overview

 A variety of individuals in different roles use LeanIX:

-• Enterprise Architects: Document, model, analyze, and optimize the enterprise architecture of the entire organization.
-To get started as a workspace administrator, see LeanIX for EAs.
+• Enterprise architects: document, model, analyze, and optimize the enterprise architecture of the entire organization.
+To get started as a workspace administrator, see LeanIX for Enterprise Architects